dolphindb/release/1.10/README.md

 * Fixed a bug: when multiple batch jobs that call `mr` or `imr` are running concurrently, if an exception occurs (e.g., a partition is locked by another transaction and cannot be written to), it may cause the system to crash. (**1.10.9**)
 * Fixed a bug: when the time-series aggregator performs grouping calculations with useSystemTime=true, if there is no data in the windows, calculation results are erroneously generated. (**1.10.9**)
 * Fixed a bug with built-in concurrent hash table.
 This bug may cause the system to crash when creating and accessing shared variables concurrently. (**1.10.9**)
+* Fixed a bug: a DFS database with multiple levels of directories (e.g., `dfs://stock/valueDB`) cannot be properly backed up and restored. (**1.10.10**)
+* Fixed a bug: in equal join, if the data type of the joining column is STRING in the left table and SYMBOL in the right table, and if the right table has only 1 row, the result is incorrect in that it always return an empty table. (**1.10.10**)
+* Fixed a bug: in joining a DFS table and a dimension table, if all the following conditions are met: (1) no records satisfy the joining conditions; (2) wildcard (\*) is used in the select clause; (3) DFS table name and the table alias used in joining are different; (4) there is a column with the same name in both tables, then the system will throw an exception that it cannot find the column with the same name in both tables. (**1.10.10**)

 ## DolphinDB GUI